mika-n/NGPCarMenu/ReadMe.md

    c:\apps\richardBurnsRally\plugins\NGPCarMenu\preview\
    c:\apps\richardBurnsRally\Replays\NGPCarMenu.rpl

+- **I have open questions/bug reports/improvement ideas.
+Where to post those?** The best place for support about the NGPCarMenu plugin is ["NGPCarMenu - Issue Tracker"](https://github.com/mika-n/NGPCarMenu/issues) page in the official home page of this plugin.
+For comments and discussions FiSRA-Rirchard_Burns_Rally and RBR Zone discord channels are good places to discuss about RBR game in general.

 *One potential problem issue in WinOS FileExplorer integrated ZIP tool is that in some PC setups the extract DLL plugin file may be blocked* because the file was downloaded from Internet (GitHub).
 To solve this issue select properties of plugins\NGPCarMenu.dll file in FileExplorer (right mouse button) and tick "Unblock" option.
 Another solution is to use WinRAR or 7-Zip tools to extract the ZIP file.
 Also, some Windows OS setups limit writing new files under c:\program files\ or c:\program files (x86)\ folders.
 If creation of new car preview PNG image file fails then change the default ScreenshotPath option value or copy the whole RBR game to, for example, c:\apps\rbr\ folder.